-- The excess pressure map shows a broad dissipation of injection pressure into the aquifer in all directions. - The saturation plots show that the relatively uniform aquifer quality without major intra-formational barriers allows the formation of an inverted cone shaped plume, which is slow to relax given the relatively low permeabilities.
+- The excess pressure map shows a dissipation of injection pressure into the aquifer in all directions but that faults to north and east limit brine movement and hence pressure dissipation into the wider Gassum Formation aquifer. - The saturation plots show that the relatively uniform aquifer quality without major intra-formational barriers allows the formation of an inverted cone shaped plume, which is slow to relax given the relatively low permeabilities.